Lab 2 Landsat Image Classification in ArcGIS Pro

 Data

 We will be using a Landsat 9 Operational Land Imager 2 (OLI-2) multispectral image and other metadata that are distributed with this product.
-You can download these data from Canvas.
+Additionally, there is a point dataset that contains a stratified random sample of accuracy assessment points that we will use to generate a confusion matrix in ArcGIS Pro.
+You can download these data from the course management system.

 Task 1: Prepare data for analysis